Medicare & Your Location

 Will I face penalties if I miss an enrollment window during a move?

 A move typically qualifies you for a Special Enrollment Period, but timing matters.
-Learn about late enrollment penalties and how to avoid them.
+Missing your window can trigger a late enrollment penalty that may continue for as long as you have Part B or Part D coverage.

 Ready to Compare Medicare Plans in Your Area?

-Book a free Medicare review and see what’s available in your ZIP code.
+Book a free Medicare review and see what’s available where you live.

 Licensed independent Medicare advisor.
 Reviews provided at no cost to you.